The Greatest History Never Told

 - Prominently featured in an episode of Downton Abbey - only one episode, mind, but the series tends to Time Skip several months between each one.
 Used for a Tonight Someone Dies plot, as several major characters contract it.

 - Also ignored is the entire Middle Eastern front against the Ottoman Empire.
-Then again, that very front was actually relatively lively when compared to the Western Front and wouldn't make a good material for a War Is Hell theme so prevalent when it comes to World War I. Of course, one problem is some of the controversy surrounding this time in the Ottoman Empire, and that modern Turkey really doesn't like talking about certain things too much detail, namely the fate of its Christian minorities.
-So writers usually won't touch it.
+Then again, that very front was actually relatively lively when compared to the Western Front and wouldn't make a good material for a War Is Hell theme so prevalent when it comes to World War I. Of course, one problem is some of the controversy surrounding this time in the Ottoman Empire, and that modern Turkey really doesn't like anyone talking about certain things too much detail, namely the fate of its Christian minorities during the war.
+So writers usually won't touch it, though writers of Armenian descent are almost expected to do at least one book about the Armenian genocide.
+Good luck finding anything about the Assyrians or Pontic Greeks though (who suffered genocides at the same time).

-- Lawrence of Arabia would beg to differ.
+- Lawrence of Arabia would beg to differ when it comes to the war front.

 - And The Lighthorsemen.